-- 1. Action by Superintendent.
+1. Action by Superintendent.
 The superintendent, upon receipt of the board's preliminary determination of the necessity for a reduction in force, or upon the superintendent's own decision, shall submit to the board the superintendent's written recommendations for eliminating particular teaching positions.
-In making recommendations, the superintendent (a) shall not be limited to considering only positions in the areas or programs designated by the board and (b) shall consult with the deputy superintendent, if any, and each relevant principal and administrator in whose school or unit a position elimination is proposed and (c) shall take into consideration the criteria set out herein. - 2.
-Action by Board.
-In the absence of a recommendation from the superintendent pursuant to this section, or when the board of education chooses not to accept the superintendent's recommendation, the board may initiate action without such recommendation provided that it adheres to the other provisions of this Reduction in Force Agreement. - 3.
-Notice and Hearing Procedures.
-Prior to taking any action to non-reemploy a teacher due to a reduction in force, whether acting on a recommendation of the superintendent or on its own decision, the board shall provide written notice and an opportunity for hearing to the affected teacher; provided however, because the law does not provide nonrenewal hearings for teachers on temporary contracts, no hearing opportunity shall be afforded any teacher on a temporary contract with notice of the expiration of the temporary teacher's contract at the end of the school year being provided to the temporary teacher.
+In making recommendations, the superintendent

+(a) shall not be limited to considering only positions in the areas or programs designated by the board, and

+(b) shall consult with the deputy superintendent, if any, and each relevant principal and administrator in whose school or unit a position elimination is proposed, and

+(c) shall take into consideration the criteria set out herein.

+2. Action by Board.
+In the absence of a recommendation from the superintendent pursuant to this section, or when the board of education chooses not to accept the superintendent's recommendation, the board may initiate action without such recommendation provided that it adheres to the other provisions of this Reduction in Force Agreement.

+3. Applicability: Notice and Hearing Procedures.
+The parties acknowledge that teachers on temporary contracts have no right of continued employment and that none of the provisions in this agreement relating to reduction in force apply to such teachers.
+Prior to taking any action to non-reemploy a teacher due to a reduction in force, whether acting on a recommendation of the superintendent or on its own decision, the board shall provide written notice and an opportunity for hearing to the affected teacher.
+Because the law does not provide nonrenewal hearings for teachers on temporary contracts no hearing opportunity shall be afforded any teacher on a temporary contract with notice of the expiration of the temporary teacher's contract at the end of the school year being provided to the temporary teacher.
 The notice and board hearing procedures for teachers other than temporary teachers shall be the same as those provided by Oklahoma law regarding non-reemployment of teachers.
-Notice of a recommendation of non-reemployment shall be given to the teacher prior to the applicable deadline set by law. - 4.
-Board Hearing.
-At the board hearing, evidence may be presented by the administration and the teacher, as to (a) whether a reduction in force is reasonably necessary and is being made in good faith and for the best interests of the District and (b) whether the recommendation to not renew the specific teacher is being made in good faith under this Reduction in Force Agreement. - 5.
-Effect of Board Decision.
+Notice of a recommendation of non-reemployment shall be given to the teacher prior to the applicable deadline set by law.

+4. Board Hearing.
+At the board hearing, evidence may be presented by the administration and the teacher, as to

+(a) whether a reduction in force is reasonably necessary and is being made in good faith and for the best interests of the District and

+(b) whether the recommendation to not renew the specific teacher is being made in good faith under this Reduction in Force Agreement.

+5. Effect of Board Decision.
 The decision of the board based on the evidence presented at the hearing shall be final and non-appealable.